Exploring White Island, New Zealand’s Most Active Volcano

 Back in the day sulfur mining was attempted here, though due to a lahar incident in 1914 which killed all workers, production was stopped.
 The remains of the buildings are still standing, though seriously worn overtimes from the harsh environment.

 White Island is actually a private island and was declared as a private scenic reserve so you need special permission to land on the island.
 Though, authorized tour companies in the area run regular day trips to explore this magnificent place.
-Allowing like minded tourists and locals the opportunity to explore the out of this world landscape of White Island.
+Allowing like-minded tourists and locals the opportunity to explore the out of this world landscape of White Island which should certainly be added to your NZ bucketlist!

 Booking with White Island Tours